starkindustries/laptop-hacking-coffee/Pwn/BestBank/README.md

     RWX:      Has RWX segments
 ```

 This gives a lot of good information. `NX` in `NX disabled` stands for non-execute.
-With this disabled, there are areas of the program that can be overwritten and executed, which is great for hacking purposes. `PIE` stands for Position Independent Executable.
-If enabled, PIE further randomizes the memory location that the program executes on.
+With this disabled, there are areas of the program that can be overwritten and executed, which is great for exploitation. `PIE` stands for Position Independent Executable.
+If enabled, PIE further randomizes the memory location that the program executes in.
 Having this disabled is also great.
 There is a lot more information about these codes in this article: [Binary Executable Security][10].

 If `NX` is disabled for some areas, which areas of memory are executable?
 Find out with the program's **proc map**.
 Run bank in a new terminal.
 In another terminal, print the proc map like this:
 ```